 The weather was scolding hot, and many men would die of heat stroke on both sides.

 During the winter, the Continental Army had changed.
 General George Washington had employed a drillmaster from Prussia, Baron von Steuben, to drill the Continental troops.
 The entire winter, he not only drilled the men but educated them in the ways of Europe.

 He taught them the proper way to use a bayonet, proper formations, and maintenance.
 This training resulted in the finest army America had ever seen.

-When Spring came there was a new perspective on the war.
-France was now allied with the colonies and Saratoga had turned the war in favor of the Americans.
+When Spring came, there was a new perspective on the war.
+France was now allied with the colonies, and Saratoga had turned the war to favor the Americans.